-5th Floor, Brigade Towers,
+5th Floor, Rajapushpa Summit

-Financial District, Gachibowli,
+Nanakramguda Rd, Financial District, Gachibowli

 The Qatari construction market covers the growing construction projects in different sectors, like commercial construction, residential construction, industrial construction, infrastructure (transportation construction), and energy and utility construction.
 Along with the scope of the report also segmented by type of the construction like by fencing, additions and new building.
 The report also includes a detailed analysis of the impact of COVID-19 on the market.

 Report scope can be customized per your requirements.
 Click here.

 The construction sector is one of the fastest-growing sectors in Qatar, with the government planning to spend over USD 200 billion, as part of its infrastructure investment.
 Major transport projects, coupled with the rapid expansion of tourism, education, and real estate, are expected to dominate economic diversification efforts under the auspices of Qatar National Vision 2030, while the 2022 FIFA World Cup has set a mid-term deadline for a number of high-profile projects.

 Growth in the sector is largely driven by public expenditure, with major reserves and budget surpluses allowing the state to finance many projects directly, rather than seeking public-private partnerships.
 Contracts are awarded by the Central Tenders Committee (CTC), which was established in 2005 to handle all government projects and requests from ministries and other government agencies, as well as Ashghal (the Public Works Authority), Qatar General Electricity and Water Corporation (Kahramaa), and Qatar Foundation.
 Qatar also is investing heavily in developing infrastructure and construction projects, with USD 220+ billion to be invested in road network, stadiums, facilities, and numerous major projects including hotels, leisure, and recreation in the planning or construction phase.